codebar/tutorials/html/lesson1/tutorial.md

 An HTML page is split into two parts.
 The **head** and the **body**.

-The **head** is where information like the page title, stylesheets, scripts and meta information is contained.
+The **head** contains information like the page title, stylesheets, scripts and meta information.

 The **body** contains what is visible to the user.